 There is always something going on in the square in front of the church and its side streets.
 It is a popular gathering places, especially on the weekends – you’ll find lots of street vendors, and people dancing in the streets to traditional Mexican music.

 One of the best things to do in Puerto Vallarta in December is the Feast of Guadalupe, held every year from December 1-12.
 Taking part in the festivities is one of the most fun things to do in Puerto Vallarta, and you can see candlelight processions, colorful parades, music, dancing, and more.
 The streets are also filled with vendors selling tons of delicious food as well!

 Chill out on the beach

-Puerto Vallarta is known for its world-class beaches, and it is the reason many people travel here.
+Puerto Vallarta is known for its world-class beaches, and there’s a reason it’s considered to be one of the best beach towns in Mexico.
 So obviously, one of the best things to do in Puerto Vallarta is to spend some time on the beach!